zouloux/phoenix-space-grid/README.md

 #### No caveat
 - **alt + tab** still works, it changes Virtual Spaces when switching app
-- App exposé and Mission control works, it shows only the current virtual space app, not all apps
+- **App Exposé** and **Mission Control** works as expected, it shows only the current Virtual Space apps
 - Fully configurable
-- Does not need System Integrity Protection to be disabled
+- Does not need **System Integrity Protection** to be disabled
-- Can be extended by updating [phoenix-space-grid.js](phoenix-space-grid.js)
+- Can be extended and customized by updating [phoenix-space-grid.js](phoenix-space-grid.js)

 #### What is needed
 - A Mac
 - Git
 - [Phoenix](https://github.com/kasper/phoenix/releases/) installed ( free )
 - [Better Touch Tool](https://folivora.ai/) installed ( not free )
+- Programming basics
 - 4 fingers
-- Programming basics

 > This is very beta and default settings are my own.
 Tweak it for your needs!